Agile principles: a must in developing secure software

 Example #4.
 As a hacker, I can read and even modify all data that is input and output by your application.”

 These types of user stories are used by Agile team members to plan and develop the application, which helps ensure security is considered throughout development.
-Remember at the core of the Agile principles is flexibility.
+Remember, at the core of the Agile principles is flexibility.
 This flexibility is what allows for rapid movement along your project.
 If an input field has been added during a phase of your application, have the flexibility to perform some added security testing.
-Have your developers take proactive measure and perform simple fuzz testing to help validate proper data handling in the input field.
-By having the developers perform some simple security testing, and holding them accountable for secure design the project will benefit by having more security early on which equates to less time being spent fixing issues later in the development lifecycle.
+Have your developers take proactive measures and perform simple fuzz testing to help validate proper data handling in the input field.
+By having the developers perform some simple security testing and holding them accountable for secure design, the project will benefit by having more security early on which equates to less time being spent fixing issues later in the development lifecycle.

-Congratulations you have made it to the end of a sprint, performed code review, and now your application has moved to the validation phase of your secure development lifecycle!
+Congratulations, you have made it to the end of a sprint, performed code review, and now your application has moved to the validation phase of your secure development lifecycle!
 It is now time to perform a penetration test.
 During the penetration test, a wide variety of tools and techniques are harnessed by experts to dynamically measure the applications potential weaknesses.
-These weaknesses, if left unfixed, could be exploited by real world attackers to compromise your applications.
-Depending on the severity of a potential weakness found in an application the vulnerability could provide a foothold in your network for an attack.
-Potentially this vector could allow for an attacker to pivot through your network, compromising more data than what is contained in the application itself, which is near worst case scenario.
+These weaknesses, if left unfixed, could be exploited by real-world attackers to compromise your applications.
+Depending on the severity of a potential weakness found in an application, the vulnerability could provide a foothold in your network for an attack.
+Potentially this vector could allow for an attacker to pivot through your network, compromising more data than what is contained in the application itself, which is near the worst-case scenario.
 Due to these terrible outcomes, it is absolutely critical you perform penetration testing in your applications development lifecycle today.

-The results from the penetration test should then be reviewed by the developers whom now are being assisted by the penetration tester to fully understand the issues, and work to resolve the findings.
-After appropriate changes have been made to fix the findings from the first pentest, a second test should be conducted to verify risks are not present prior to the deployment of the application.
+The results from the penetration test should then be reviewed by the developers, who are now being assisted by the penetration tester to understand the issues and work to resolve the findings fully.
+After appropriate changes have been made to fix the findings from the first pentest, a second test should be conducted to verify risks are not present before the deployment of the application.

 Your security can be as Agile as your software development if you highlight security as a point of interest at the beginning of your projects.
-Embrace a secure development lifecycle, as well as the flexibility to change in both development, and security.
-Ensure application risk is minimal by reducing attack surface area, remember each feature you add creates additional risk.
+Embrace a secure development lifecycle, as well as the flexibility to change in both development and security.
+Ensure application risk is minimal by reducing attack surface area.
+Remember, each feature you add creates additional risk.
 Test, test, and retest your application until it meets all needs.
-If you have said “Hey this thing needs to be secure” then security is a point which your teams must address prior to satisfying a sprint.
+If you have said, “Hey, this thing needs to be secure,” then security is a point that your teams must address prior to satisfying a sprint.